-Mary Spencer, Photographer, tells the story of Mary Spencer (1857 – 1938), who ten short years between 1899 and 1909, produced many of the most stunning photographs ever taken of Kamloops and the surrounding area.
+Mary Spencer, Photographer, tells the story of Mary Spencer (1857–1938), who during 10 short years between 1899 and 1909, produced many of the most stunning photographs ever taken of Kamloops and the surrounding area.
 A prolific photographer, artist, and pioneer, to this day Spencer remains relatively unknown outside of Kamloops for her lasting contribution to the history of women photographers.
 Her portraits reflect honest vulnerabilities and sometimes humorous snapshots of a community on the threshold of modernity, when the sometimes stuffy assurances of the Victorian era were giving way to a new world.

 Into the Fray explores an extraordinary moment of sacrifice through the eyes of the Kamloops Community and the individuals who experienced the war first-hand.
 Not all were lucky, not all would return.
 Their experiences reflect the darkness of war and the brightest hopes for the future.